Cerebellum-Network/docs.cere.network/ddc/protocols/file-system.md

 {% hint style="info" %} This is the specification of `File System v0.1` based on `Storage Schema v0.1.4`
 {% endhint %}

-Files can be organized in DDC, like in familiar file systems, in a hierarchy of folders and files.
+Files can be organized in the DDC just as they are in familiar file systems in a hierarchy of folders and files.
 The file path is included in the piece of the file descriptor (see [📂 File Storage](file-storage.md)).

 The file can then be accessed by [🔗 `/file/` URLs](ddc-url.md#file-queries).
 If multiple versions of the file exist, the most recent file will be returned.